tbekolay/neurotools/docs/datastore.rst

 Hence, any object (which we call a 'component' in this context) must have the following attributes:

+``parameters``
+  a NeuroTools ``ParameterSet`` object

+``input``
-  ``parameters``:  a NeuroTools ``ParameterSet`` object ``input``:       another component or ``None``; we assume a single input for
+  another component or ``None``; we assume a single input for now.
-                   now.
 A list of inputs should also be possible.
 We need to be wary of recurrent loops, in which two components both have each other as direct or indirect inputs).

+``version``
-  ``version``:     the source-code version
+  the source-code version

 There are two advantages to using the ``datastore`` module rather than just using, say, ``shelve`` directly::

 1. You don't have to worry about keeping track of the key used to identify your data in the store: the ``DataStore`` object takes care of this for you.
 2. You can use various different back-ends to store your data (local filesystem, remote filesystem, database) and to manage the keys (``shelve``, a database, the filesystem), and the interface remains the same.

 Creating a datastore